kubernetes/enhancements/keps/sig-auth/1750-external-tls-certificate-authenticator/README.md

   certificate signer, for example a PKCS#11-compatible HSM, such as [SoftHSM](https://github.com/opendnssec/SoftHSMv2) or [YubiKey](https://www.yubico.com/)
-- kubectl has no access to client key data
+- kubectl, while configured to use the external TLS certificate authenticator, has no access to client key data

 ### Non-Goals